Louise du Pierry

-Life
+Early life and education

-She was born in La Ferté-Bernard, in the French province of Maine, on 1 August 1746.
+Elisabeth Louise Felicité Pourra de la Madeleine was born in La Ferté-Bernard, in the French province of Maine, on 30 July or 1 August 1746.

-Louise du Pierry was a student, and also the mistress, of Jérôme de Lalande in 1779.
+After her husband died in 1789, Louise du Pierry became a student of, and the mistress of astronomer Jérôme de Lalande, who she met in 1779.
 She studied both natural history and astronomy.